malikfassi/tiles/ANALYSIS.md

 ### 3.1.
 State Management
 - The contract inherits from `Sg721Contract<Extension>` to leverage standard NFT functionality
-- Tile data is stored directly in the NFT token's extension, providing better data cohesion
+- Tile data is stored off-chain, with only the hash stored in the NFT token's extension
-- Configuration and custom state are managed separately from the base contract
+- Configuration is managed separately from the base contract

 ### 3.2.
 Message Handling
 - Base NFT messages (mint, transfer, etc.) are handled through the sg721 implementation